A reader wants to know why student loan consolidation won't work for him, but it does for her.

 How to save money on those hefty student loans

 For more on the differences between private and government student loans, consult our in-depth advice at Federal vs. Private Student Loans.
 The news isn’t all bad for you, Bill: You have both kinds of loans.
 You and your girlfriend can take advantage of several federally mandated programs.
 As you’ve experienced, however, some of the businesses aren’t exactly confidence-inducing.

 Think about it this way: You can do your own taxes, or hire an accountant or tax-preparation firm to do it for you.
 That’s very similar to how student loan consolidation works.
 You can do it yourself — and Debt.com shows you how in Do-It-Yourself Student Loan Consolidation — but that can be overwhelming.

 The federal government offers various programs depending on your circumstances.
-(You can get a plain-English rundown on them in our Education Center.)
+Our Student Loan Debt page has tons of helpful info.
 The businesses that help you through the process charge you a fee, but the ethical ones never charge in advance, and they never charge more than a fraction of what you’re saving.
 How do you know you’re dealing with one of those ethical businesses?
 That’s what Debt.com is for.